What is behavioral biometrics?

 Uses of behavioral biometrics

 Behavioral biometrics is commonly used in eCommerce, financial institutions such as banks, and access control systems.
-Let us take a closer look at how behavioral biometrics is used in these three areas.

 - eCommerce: The always-on nature of eCommerce platforms requires them to offer seamless digital experience to their consumers, failing which they risk consumer churn and business going to another competing provider.
 Another consideration for eCommerce platforms is personalization – to highlight relevant products of interest based on consumers’ interactions.